-Table 32 Landings of Small-Mesh Multispecies by Gear (2008-2010)
+Table 32 Landings of Small-Mcsh Multispecies by Gear (2008-2010)

 Gear Type % of Total Small-Mesh Multispecies Landings Otter Trawl, including Raised Footrope Trawl 97.76% Sink Gillnets .
-1.09% All Other Gear 1.15%
+1.09% All Other Gear [‡] 1.15%

-Includes: Handgear, Pots and Traps, Shrimp Trawl, Dredges, Longline, and all other reported gear
+^{}Includes: Handgear, Pots and Traps, Shrimp Trawl, Dredges, Longline, and all other reported gear

 Amendment 13 (NEFMC 2003) describes the general effects of bottom trawls and dredges on benthic marine habitats.
 The primary source document used for this analysis was an advisory report prepared for the International Council for the Exploration of the Seas (ICES 2000) that identified a number of possible effects of beam trawls and bottom otter trawls on benthic habitats.
 This report is based on scientific findings summarized in Lindeboom and de Groot (1998), which were peer-reviewed by an ICES working group.
-The focus of the report is the Irish Sea and North Sea, but it also includes assessments of effects mother areas.
-Two general conclusions were: 1) low-energy environments affected by bottom trawling; and 2) bottom trawling can affect the potential for habitat recovery (i.e., after trawling ceases, benthic communities and habitats may not always return to their original pre-impacted state).
-Regarding direct habitat effects, the report also concluded that
+The focus of the report is the Irish Sea and North Sea, but it also includes assessments of effects up ther areas.
+Two general conclusions were: 1) low-energy environments are for affected by bottom trawling; and 2) bottom trawling can affect the potential for habitat recovery (i.e., after trawling ceases, benthic communities and habitats may not always return to their original pre-impacted state).
+Regarding direct habitat effects, the report also concluded that.

-Loss or dispersal of physical features such as peat banks of boulder reefs (changes are always permanent and lead to an overall change in habitate diversity, which can in turn lead to the local loss of species and species assemblages dependant on such features);
+Loss or dispersal of physical features such as peat banks of boulder reefs (changes are always permanent and lead to an overall change in habitat diversity, which can in turn lead to the local loss of species and species assemblages dependent outsuch features);

-Loss of structure-forming organisms such as bryozoans, tubestwelling polychaetes, hydroids, seapens, sponges, mussel beds, and oyster beds changes may be permanent and can lead to an overall change in habital diversity which can in turn lead to the local loss of species and species assemblages dependant on such brogenic features)
+Loss of structure-forming organisms such as biyozoans, tubesdwelling polychaetes, hydroids, seapens, sponges, mussel beds, and oyster beds changes may be permanent and can lead to an overall change in habitat diversity.
+Which can in turn lead to the local loss of species and species assemblages, dependent on such biogenic features).

-Reduction in complexity caused by redistributing and mixing of surface sediments and the degradation of habitat and biogenic features, leading to a decrease in the physical patchiness of the sea floor (changes are not likely to be permanent);
+Reduction in complexity caused by redistributing and mixing of surface sediments and the degradation of habitat and brogenic features, leading to a decrease in the physical patchiness of the sea floor (changes are not likely to be permanent);